amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-calendar-product-blank.md

-***Note:***

-* *a product having no attribute for such a product you'll can use single qty pricing.*
-* *a volume pricing is used for a product having min order qty. or to be ordered in bulk.*
-* *a product having multiple attributes with pricing as per the attribute selected.
+***Note:** a product having no attribute for such a product you'll can use single qty pricing. volume pricing is used for a product having min order qty. or to be ordered in bulk. product having multiple attributes with pricing as per the attribute selected.
 In this case attribute pricing will be used.*